alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

 ![backpropogationgif2]
 Source : Author

 Next part of the recipe is adjusting the weights of each layers, depending on how they contribute to the Cost.

-Neurons that fire together, wire together.
-This is what we are doing with gradient descent and back propogation.
-Strengthening the stronger links and weakening the weaker links, vaguely similar to how biological neurons wire together.
+We have already seen this in the previous chapter.

 The weights in each layer are adjusted in proportion to how each layers weights affected the Cost function.